By Silke Koltrowitz and Ryan Vlastelica

 For Tiffany, the dissolution of the deal with Swatch was a huge setback in its efforts to once again be a big player in the world of luxury watches.

 The company only gets about 1 percent of sales from watches now, compared to about 9 percent in the late 1980s.
-That shrank as the company decided to focus more on its engagement jewellery business.
+That shrank as the company decided to focus more on its engagement jewelry business.

 Kowalski said in a statement on Sunday that Tiffany is moving forward with its plans to design, produce, market and distribute its own Tiffany & Co brand watches.